amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Post 1461](./figures/SlideRules/Post1461/front.jpg)

-***Post 1460 Versalog II***—The Post 1460 is a direct competitor, albeit a more refined one, of the K&E 4081-3 standard log-log duplex engineering slide rule.
+***Post 1460 Versalog II***—The Post 1460 is a direct competitor, albeit more refined, to the K&E 4081-3 standard log-log duplex engineering slide rule.
 But in my view, the Post 1460 is superior, in terms of appearance, feel, durability, and usability.
 The Versalog II has a green $cos$ scale, but the original Versalog has a dark blue $cos$ scale.

 ![Post 1460](./figures/SlideRules/Post1460/front.jpg)

 #### Reiss (DE)

-Reiss was a German maker of slide rules, established in 1882.
+Reiss were a German maker of slide rules, established in 1882.
 During the Cold War, it was a factory in East Germany.
 But unlike other Eastern Bloc countries, the East Germans clung on to their traditional German craftsmanship.
-As such, Reiss rules are well made.
+As such, Reiss rules are good quality instruments.

-***Reiss 3214 Darmstadt Record***—The Reiss 3214 feels as solid and smooth as other European models.
-It is a late model plastic duplex rule, which breaks from the Darmstadt simplex tradition.
-But it is a Darmstadt rule in a sense that it has only three $LL_n$ scales, but no $LL_{0n}$ scales.
+***Reiss 3214 Darmstadt Record***—The Reiss 3214 feels as solid and smooth as other European late model rules.
+It is a plastic duplex rule, which is a break from the Darmstadt simplex tradition.
+Nevertheless, it is a Darmstadt rule in a sense that it has three $LL_n$ scales, but no $LL_{0n}$ scales.
 And like a traditional Darmstadt rule, its frame is not adjustable.

 ![Reiss 3214](./figures/SlideRules/Reiss3214/front.jpg)

 ***Reiss Darmstadt***—This slide rule is a traditional Darmstadt rule, but it is made of aluminium.
-In terms of quality, this slide rule is as solid as any European model, and is much better made than the Pickett metal rules.
-But still, I dislike its cold, sharp construction.
+In terms of quality, this slide rule is as good as any European model, and is much better made than the Pickett aluminium rules.
+Being much slimmer than Pickett N3-ES, the Reiss Darmstadt rule is easier to handle.
+Still, I dislike its cold, sharp construction.

 ![Reiss Darmstadt](./figures/SlideRules/ReissDarmstadt/front.jpg)